moveit/moveit.ros.org/install/source/dependencies/index.markdown

 ### Adding warehouse_ros and warehouse_ros_mongo packages

 You'll next need to add two packages to your catkin workspace.
-The jade-devel branches for the warehouse packages work for both kinetic and jade distros.
+The jade-devel branches for the warehouse packages work for kinetic, jade, and melodic distros.

 ```
 cd ~/ws_moveit/src